FrankVonSchoettler/Code-for-Radio-Channel-Measurements-in-D2X-Communication-/README.md

 Data was measured in a running industrial factory from SEW EURODRIVE in Graben Neudorf, Germany, back in Februar of 2025.
 The measured data was saved in a .csv file for analysis of the paper Radio Channel Measurements of D2X Communication in an Running Industrial Factory.

+The data includes the senderID and receiverID (which nodes sent and received the signal), the timestamp when the signal starts and the timestamp where it ends.
+The received power is dBm is calculated as the mean value of the amplitude squeared of the received signal between start and end time.
+Furthermore, the coordinates of the nodes in the production hall were added up from the AGVs.